 Breathe Easier With Lung Cancer Center

 Lung Cancer Center is here to provide the information and resources you need to understand the diagnosis.
 Are you a patient, loved one, caregiver, or even just a student?
-Learn more about what a lung cancer diagnosis is and the best way to fight it medically and legally.
+Learn more about what a lung cancer diagnosis means and the best way to fight it medically and legally.
 Breathe easier, with us on your side.

 Get the Help You Need

 There are 235,760 new cases of lung cancer estimated for 2021.

 At Risk for Lung Cancer

 If you have developed lung cancer, it may not have been caused by something you’ve done.
 Yes, cigarettes are the leading cause of lung cancer in the world.
 However, there are more carcinogens out there than just tobacco.

 Asbestos, radon, and other hazardous air pollutants have been proven to cause cancer of the lungs, esophagus, mesothelium, and more.